 A virtual class visit offers students an overview of the judicial branch, followed by an online tour of the judicial center.

-Please email the Public Information Office to request a virtual visit of the judicial center.
+Please email the Public Information Officer to request a visit of the judicial center.

 The who, what, when, where and how of State Courts from State Courts on Vimeo.